MJoseph1234/makeshift/docs/templates.md

    Waters
 ```

 The word 'Twilight' is technically a noun, but we're kind of using it as a descriptor or adjective here.
-We're going to pretend it's an adjective so we can replace it with another placeholder:
+We're going to pretend it's an adjective so we can replace it with another placeholder, and a new `adjective` definition:
 ```
 beach
    The {monster} {natural_feature}